MICA-MNI/ENIGMA/docs/pages/16.import/index.rst

 This page contains descriptions and examples to import your own data, stored as different file format types.
 Compatible import file formats are: :ref:`.txt/.csv <i_txt_csv>`, :ref:`FreeSurfer/"curv" <i_fs_curv>`, :ref:`.mgh/.mgz <i_mgh_mgz>`,
-:ref:`GIfTI/.gii <i_gifti>`
+:ref:`GIfTI/.gii <i_gifti>`, :ref:`CIfTI/.dscalar.nii/.dtseries.nii <i_cifti>`

-As an example, we will import vertexwise cortical thickness data sampled on the Conte69 surface template.
+As an example, we will import vertexwise cortical thickness data sampled on the Conte69 surface template (available within the **ENIGMA Toolbox**).
 The examples below can be easily modified to import any vertexwise or parcellated data by simply changing the path to the data and the filenames.
 Here, we imported data from the ENIGMA's import_export datasets directory.

 .. _i_txt_csv: